Australia captain Finch tops World Cup run-scoring list

 With the 343 runs he’s tallied from five innings at this World Cup — 62 more than second-placed Warner — he’s passed Khawaja as the leading run-scorer in ODIs this year.

-He’s averaging 76.16 from his last 13 ODIs, and his eight 50s (including three hundreds) are the most he’s scored in a calendar year.
+He’s averaging 76.16 from his last 13 ODIs, and his eight 50s (including three hundreds) are the most he’s achieved in a calendar year.

 Try dropping him lower down the order now.